Open a School

-It is essential that the process of setting up a school begins with this important step.
+It is essential that the process of planning and opening a school begins with this important step.
 Making assumptions can be expensive and a comprehensive study will minimise risk and also maximise your chances of success.
 Even if it is already clear that the school will go ahead, this research will influence many decisions in the set up process including Vision/Mission, Financial Planning, Curriculum, Admissions etc

 Vision and Mission – “The Voice”

 Although to some a school vision and mission may seem like an obligatory message on a feature wall, when you are setting up a new school these statements are invaluable.
 We prefer to describe this step as identifying the school’s unique “voice.”
-It is important that the school voice is clear and that all decisions about school design, curriculum, choice of staff and policies reflect a unique plan.
+It is important that the school voice is clear and that all decisions about design, curriculum, choice of staff and policies reflect a unique plan.
 Project forward to a time in 20 years when graduates return to the school and share stories of great times.
 How will they describe the school?
 What is unique about it?
-What distinguishes your school from others?
-What are the “Signature Experiences”?
+How will people distinguish your school from others?
+What are the “Signature Experiences“?

-Long-term planning is essential as it is easy for school leadership to become reactive and lose attention to the end goal.
+Long-term planning is essential as it is easy for leaders to become reactive and move attention away from the end goal.
 Schools are busy, complex and stressful places, but good management focuses on strategic planning at least 5-10 years in advance.

 - Local License: In most cases schools will require local licensing through an education ministry and the endorsement and support from several government departments.
 This can be tricky and requires thorough planning and attention to detail.

-- International Curriculum: Use of an international curriculum such as UK, US, or a framework such as IB will also require programs meeting standards that will be checked and monitored by a governing body.
+- International Curriculum: Use of an international curriculum such as UK, US, or a framework such as International Baccalaureate (IB) will also require programs meeting standards that will be checked and monitored by a governing body.
 Mosts of these accreditations are best achieved by good education management principles and these begin right from the early planning stages.

 - School Accreditation: A school might choose to pursue external accreditation as a way to validate quality.
 There are many to choose from and most include an external inspection against set standards.

-Every school is different and the school design will reflect both local needs as well as the nature of the curriculum and the school’s vision and mission.
-Before you begin working with an architect, you must first engage a school operator who understands the school curriculum and the key teaching and learning priorities.
+All schools are different and the school design will reflect both local needs as well as the nature of the curriculum and the school’s vision and mission.
+Before you begin working with an architect, you must first engage a school operator who understands the curriculum and the key teaching and learning priorities.
 Gone are the days when architects line up boxes with a corridor down the middle.
 You also need to consider capacity, class sizes and future needs.
 These are both educational as well as business decisions.
 An educator must be part of this process.

 There are important design considerations when decisions are being made about internal facilities, materials and resources.
 Upfront costs are a factor as well as maintenance and function.